jorgebucaran/superfine/README.md

 }
 ```

-Superfine doesn't support JSX out of the box, but you can add it to your project easily.
+Superfine doesn't support JSX out of the box, but adding it to your project is easy.
 All we need to do is handle function types and nested arrays through our `h` and `text` functions.

 ```js
 import { h, text } from "superfine"